geekarist/clj-small-data/README.md

 - Local documents
 - Web browser bookmarks
 - E-mails
-- As a fallback, a classical web search like Google Search or DuckDuckGo.
+- As a fallback, a classical search engine like Google Search or DuckDuckGo.

 ## Install